kabir/unstable-api-annotation-utils/README.md

-# Experimental Annotation Utilities
+# Unstable API Annotation Utilities

-Some Java libraries use an annotation to pick out parts of their API that is considered 'experimental'.
+Some Java libraries use an annotation to pick out parts of their API that is considered unstable.
 This gives a signal to users that the class, method, field etc. annotated with this annotation might go away in the future, or have its contract changed significantly.

 For further discussion in the README, we will call these annotations 'marker annotations'